stevepan643/Aqua-Engine/README.md

 8. [x] Going 3D.
 9. [x] Separate uniform in main, and into a class.
 10. [x] Set up a camera.
+11. [ ] Fix camera.
-11. [ ] Separate keyboard input management and mouse callback.
+12. [ ] Separate keyboard input management and mouse callback.
-12. [ ] God said, Let there be light.
+13. [ ] God said, Let there be light.

 __...__